LivelyKernel/lively4-core/src/client/reactive/new-rewriting-implementation.md

 idea: instead of a central data structutr, keep refereces to aexprs for locals in the `_scope` objects.

 ## 3. Localize Member Write Accesses (in favor of SourceCodeHooks)

+- original methods/property accessors are attached to same object as `Symbol(propName)` to avoid name clashes

 ### caveats